aviemet/bp-allocation/README.md

 - [ ] Tally for # who voted through the text link or the email link

-- [ ] Testing / runthrough mode where values aren't saved and texts/emails don't go to members
+- [ ] Testing/runthrough mode where values aren't saved and texts/emails don't go to members

 - [ ] Clean up the settings page